 Simply apply a layer (or two) of crushed or broken eggshells to the soil surrounding the plant.
 The key here is to make the area of eggshells as sharp and jagged as possible.

 Breaking News Alert: Let’s face it Twitter and Facebook hate Conservatives.
 We need to ban together more than ever.
 Join PatriotPlanet.com Today and Let Your Voice Be Heard.
 We Will Not Suppress Your Political Content!
 Join Today!

 It is very likely that the snail or slug will find it too cumbersome to cross over the roughness of the crushed or broken eggshells and turn right around and leave.

 The mucous (or slime) of a snail or slug does not mix with copper and when they cross copper they will get a mild shock.

 Wide copper barriers up to 6 inches are recommended as some snails and slugs can be quite large.
 Copper mesh or flat pieces of copper will work best for this deterrent method.

-Tip: Copper can tarnish over time which will make it lose it’s effectiveness to deter these pests.
+Tip: Copper can tarnish over time which will make it lose its effectiveness to deter these pests.
 Cleaning the copper or replacing it when it does become tarnished is highly recommended.

-Pistachio Nut Shells
+4. Pistachio Nut Shells

 These shells have two qualities that snails and slugs hate – they are sharp and salty!

 They will rot down into the soil over time which will greatly benefit the soil and, of course, the plant.
 Add more shells as needed.